ARCAFF/ARCCnet/docs/reports/arcnet-dataset-mag.md

 ## Introduction

-To train active region classification and detection models, we also retrieve line-of-sight magnetograms once-per-day, from 1995 - 2022, synchronized with the validity of NOAA SRS reports at 00:00 UTC (issued at 00:30 UTC).
+Two primary goals in the ARCAFF project are Active Region Detection and Classification.
+To complement the NOAA SRS data described earlier, we retrieve line-of-sight magnetograms once-per-day, from 1995 - 2022, synchronized with the validity of NOAA SRS reports at 00:00 UTC (issued at 00:30 UTC).

+This document will discuss the magnetogram data, from full-disk SoHO/MDI, SDO/HMI to SMARP/SHARP cutouts, and the processing required to generate ML-ready datasets.

 :::{important}
 This report was generated based upon version ({glue}`arccnet_version`) of the `arccnet` dataset.